-- Explain the construction and operation of transformers, induction motors and dc machines. - Explain, draw and use the equivalent circuits of transformers, induction motors and dc machine. - Use short-circuit and open-circuit tests to calculate transformer parameters. - Use equivalent circuits to study operation of transformers, induction motors and dc machines.

-• Use power flow diagrams for transformers, induction motors and dc machines to calculate efficiency and power losses

-• Apply the concepts of synchronous speed, slip speed, and slip.

-• Explain torque-speed/slip characteristic of an induction motor and of a dc machine.
+- Explain the construction and operation of transformers, induction motors and dc machines. - Explain, draw and use the equivalent circuits of transformers, induction motors and dc machine. - Use short-circuit and open-circuit tests to calculate transformer parameters. - Use equivalent circuits to study operation of transformers, induction motors and dc machines. - Use power flow diagrams for transformers, induction motors and dc machines to calculate efficiency and power losses - Apply the concepts of synchronous speed, slip speed, and slip. - Explain torque-speed/slip characteristic of an induction motor and of a dc machine.

-Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies - assessed by exam (SM1p) Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems - assessed by online assignment (SM2p)

-- Understanding of engineering principles and the ability to apply them to analyse key engineering processes - assessed by online assignment and exam (EA1p)

-- Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques - assessed by exam (EA2p)

-- Ability to apply quantitative and computational methods in order to solve engineering problems and to implement appropriate action - assessed by online assignment and exam (EA3p)
+- Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies assessed by exam (SM1p) - Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems assessed by online assignment (SM2p) - Understanding of engineering principles and the ability to apply them to analyse key engineering processes assessed by online assignment and exam (EA1p) - Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques assessed by exam (EA2p) - Ability to apply quantitative and computational methods in order to solve engineering problems and to implement appropriate action assessed by online assignment and exam (EA3p)

-Assessment: Examination 1 (90%) Coursework 1 (10%)
+Coursework 1 (10%) Coursework 2 (10%)

-Assessment Description: 90% Examination (take home/online submission)
+Assessment Description: 80% Examination (closed-book/onsite submission)

-10% Coursework
+10% Coursework 1 10% Coursework 2